Pre-Islamic Arabia: Eastern Arabia

+Bronze Age (3000 – 1300 BCE)

+During the Bronze Age, most of Eastern Arabia was part of the land of Dilmun, including modern-day Kuwait, Bahrain, Qatar and the adjacent coast of Saudi Arabia.
+Its capital was located in Bahrain.
+Dilmun is the earliest recorded civilization from Eastern Arabia, mentioned in written records in the 3rd millennium BCE, with archaeological evidence indicating activity from the fourth to first millennia BCE, its importance faltering after 1800.
+Dilmun is regarded as one of the oldest ancient civilizations in the Middle East in general.

+The Dilmun civilization was an important trading center which at the height of its power controlled the Persian Gulf trading routes.
+This was enabled by a number of natural advantages to the region, and part of this was its abundant underground water supplies and easy anchorages for ships.
+It became a center for long-distance trade and all types of commodities passed through it (trade extending to areas as far as the Indus Valley), including a variety of exotic goods.
+As a result, Dilmun became legendary in Mesopotamian literature.
+The Sumerians regarded Dilmun as holy land.
+The Sumerians described Dilmun as a paradise garden in the Epic of Gilgamesh.
+The Sumerian tale of the garden paradise of Dilmun may have been an inspiration for the Garden of Eden story.
+Dilmun, sometimes described as "the place where the sun rises" and "the Land of the Living", is the scene of some versions of the Eridu Genesis, and the place where the deified Sumerian hero of the flood, Utnapishtim (Ziusudra), was taken by the gods to live forever.
+Thorkild Jacobsen's translation of the Eridu Genesis calls it "Mount Dilmun" which he locates as a "faraway, half-mythical place".

 Dilmun was mentioned in two letters dated to the reign of Burna-Buriash II (c.
 1370 BCE) recovered from Nippur, during the Kassite dynasty of Babylon.
 These letters were from a provincial official, Ilī-ippašra, in Dilmun to his friend Enlil-kidinni in Mesopotamia.
 The names referred to are Akkadian.
 These letters and other documents, hint at an administrative relationship between Dilmun and Babylon at that time.
 Following the collapse of the Kassite dynasty, Mesopotamian documents make no mention of Dilmun with the exception of Assyrian inscriptions dated to 1250 BCE which proclaimed the Assyrian king to be king of Dilmun and Meluhha.
 Assyrian inscriptions recorded tribute from Dilmun.
 There are other Assyrian inscriptions during the first millennium BCE indicating Assyrian sovereignty over Dilmun.
 Dilmun was also later on controlled by the Kassite dynasty in Mesopotamia.

-Dilmun, sometimes described as "the place where the sun rises" and "the Land of the Living", is the scene of some versions of the Sumerian creation myth, and the place where the deified Sumerian hero of the flood, Utnapishtim (Ziusudra), was taken by the gods to live forever.
-Thorkild Jacobsen's translation of the Eridu Genesis calls it "Mount Dilmun" which he locates as a "faraway, half-mythical place".

-Dilmun is also described in the epic story of Enki and Ninhursag as the site at which the Creation occurred.
-The promise of Enki to Ninhursag, the Earth Mother:

-For Dilmun, the land of my lady's heart, I will create long waterways, rivers and canals, whereby water will flow to quench the thirst of all beings and bring abundance to all that lives.

-Ninlil, the Sumerian goddess of air and south wind had her home in Dilmun.
-It is also featured in the Epic of Gilgamesh.

-However, in the early epic "Enmerkar and the Lord of Aratta", the main events, which center on Enmerkar's construction of the ziggurats in Uruk and Eridu, are described as taking place in a world "before Dilmun had yet been settled".